 Merisirri is a SCAMP class sailing dinghy, currently being built.
 When finished, it will become part of our “fleet” of two different boats.

-Scamp is known for its excellent stability and buoyancy, compared to other sailing dinghies.
-The simple lug rig makes it possible to complete a launch in ten minutes, and recovering should be around as fast.
+As a sailing dinghy Scamp is notably stable and buoyant.
+Its simple lug rig makes it possible to launch the boat in ten minutes, and recovery shouldn’t take any longer.
 The boat can be stored in a small garage and isn’t too heavy for a small family car to tow.

 |Revision||Mk I (with some features from Mk II)|